Digital Filmmaking AS

+The Digital Filmmaking A.S. prepares students to transfer to a four-year B.A. or B.F.A. program.
 The Digital Filmmaking curriculum prepares students to take advantage of opportunities in a rapidly-evolving, multi-disciplinary field by providing foundational knowledge in four key areas: film studies, cinematic storytelling, video production, and post-production.
-The Digital Filmmaking A.S. prepares students to transfer to a four-year B.A. or B.F.A. program and the Certificate prepared students for an entry-level position in a film-related career.

 Message from the Curriculum Chair